-First of all, you can download QuickBooks Enterprise only for Windows.
+First of all, you can download this inventory system software only for Windows.
 With a single-user license, you can install QB Enterprise on two computers, which limits your access options.
-And another drawback of an on-premise version is that you are in charge of security.
+Another drawback of an on-premise version is that you are in charge of security.
 Both physical and digital.

 You can also purchase QuickBooks Enterprise with hosting, which gives you and your employees access to the system from any device anywhere, but you’ll have to pay extra for this feature.

-In addition to all accounting features of QuickBooks Enterprise, you get an improved inventory module.
+In addition to QuickBooks Enterprise’s accounting features, you get an improved inventory management app.
 You can add product information, set reorder points, and add images.